vernvandamn/cleanroom/README.md

 room and depending on the output of the analysis of the image a smart plug connected to the TV is turned on or off.

-The idea was concieved by Matt Farley and his idea was posted here on [hackster.io](https://www.hackster.io/matt-farley/use-artificial-intelligence-to-detect-messy-clean-rooms-f224a2#toc-step-5---integrate-and-put-your-model-to-work-5)
+The idea was conceived by Matt Farley and his idea was posted here on [hackster.io](https://www.hackster.io/matt-farley/use-artificial-intelligence-to-detect-messy-clean-rooms-f224a2#toc-step-5---integrate-and-put-your-model-to-work-5)

 ## Implementation